 In a 1949 letter to Warfield Firor, an American admirer, Lewis describes the autumn as paradisal, the sort of weather which for some reason excites me much more than spring: cool, cobwebby mornings developing into the mildest sunlight, and exquisite colours in the woods.
 It always gives me Wanderlust & ‘divine discontent’ and all that.

+Wanderlust.
+Divine discontent.
 Yes.
-That is what I feel.
+This is what I feel.

 So I must wander.
 Just a little bit.